The Grim Reaper Awaits You on Your Next Beach Excursion

-But not everyone is excited about all this.
-There’s this party pooper up in the Florida Panhandle, a lawyer named Daniel Uhlfelder, who has taken to donning a Grim Reaper outfit and making a nuisance of himself on the shoreline—a one-man buzz kill trying to warn people to stay away from one another.
+But not everyone is excited about this.
+There’s this party pooper in the Florida Panhandle, a lawyer named Daniel Uhlfelder, who has taken to donning a Grim Reaper outfit and making a nuisance of himself on the shoreline—a one-man buzz kill trying to warn people to stay away from one another.

 Why’s he doing it?

 “This is a way in which I can convey the message that this virus is a deadly virus and that we need to think about this and take some time before we jump into these types of things,” he told USA Today.
 “This is a symbol of how serious this situation is.”

 Actually knowing how serious the situation is can be a bit of a struggle here in the Sunshine State.
 Florida’s governor, Ron DeSantis, has barred medical examiners from revealing records showing the true death toll and has tried to intimidate the state’s newspapers from poking around in the numbers.

 Those numbers that we do have show that more than 1,200 people have succumbed to the disease, but the actual death count is undoubtedly higher.
 And that’s just Florida.
 Nationwide, more people have been killed by COVID-19 in the past few months than in all of the Vietnam War.

 Uhlfelder announced on Twitter that he’s taking his Grim Reaper act on the road, starting a tour of Florida’s beaches in an effort to warn people against being stupid.

 “It it illustrates the absurdity of what’s going on in Florida.
 We’re in the middle of a global pandemic and people are worried about going to the beach … rather than living.”